CannonWilson/Projection-Correction/README.md

 ![](./ctrlFig.png)

 The color delta application utilizes a low-pass average filter on a buffer of per-frame pixel-wise color deltas.
 This is calculated from individual captured frames.
 We expect some level of ghosting, based on the buffer size.
-That is, there may be an after-image from portions of the scene that are in-frame for extended periods of time.
+That is, there may be an after-image from portions of the scene that are in-frame for some period of time based on parameters such as buffer size and capture rate.
 Character and scene transitions are our high-frequency portion of the data.
 Given some window, a number on non-static elements are expected in the image due to motion and scene change.
 The low-pass filter seeks to attenuate this information by averaging together many distinctly different frame deltas.
 This should result in primarily low-frequecny information regarding color and luminosity to be retained in the filter, such as those resulting from the pysical characteristics of the projection space.
+This method of smoothing should prevent flickering resulting from frame-by-frame color and luminosity correction.

 - Reactive-Adaptive Control System
   - Feed-forward controller for image shape